Alan Cox (actor)

-Alan Douglas Cox (born 6 August 1970) is an English actor.
-He portrayed a teenage Dr. Watson in Young Sherlock Holmes in 1985.
+Alan Douglas Cox (born 6 August 1970) is a British actor.
+He is known for portraying a teenage Dr. Watson in Young Sherlock Holmes in 1985.

 Life and career

-Cox was born in Westminster, London, and is the son of Scottish Emmy Award-winning actor Brian Cox and his first wife, actress Caroline Burt.
+Cox was born in Westminster, London, and is the son of Scottish Emmy Award-winning actor Brian Cox and his second wife, actress Caroline Burt.
 Cox was educated at St Paul's School in London.
-He has a sister, Margaret, and two half brothers Orson Jonathan Cox and Torin Kamran Cox.
+He has a sister, Margaret, and two half-brothers, Orson and Torin.

 Cox portrayed the young John Mortimer the 1982 TV adaptation of his play A Voyage Round My Father, starring opposite Laurence Olivier.
 He is probably most widely known for his role in Young Sherlock Holmes (1985), where he played a teenage version of Dr. Watson.
 Other films include An Awfully Big Adventure (1995), Mrs. Dalloway (1997), and The Auteur Theory (1999).
 In 2011, Cox also co-starred as a nudist named Cory Beck in the independent comedy Act Naturally.